gunshi/afn/README.md

 # afn
-making changes to https://github.com/silverbottlep/tvsn. working on kitti dataset. refer to the original repo above and link kitti dataset in a similar manner.
+making changes to https://github.com/silverbottlep/tvsn. trying to make it work on kitti dataset. refer to the original repo above and link kitti dataset in a similar manner.
 (0th step) Skip steps 1 and 2.